Managing organizational change around new digital initiatives is undoubtedly complicated.

 To succeed and avoid the disappointment of a failed digital transformation, break down the silos and establish a cross-functional dedicated Digital transformation team.

-These teams require access to data, flexibility to take decisions, autonomy, and accountability for navigating through the antiquated bureaucracy of departments.
+These teams require access to data, flexibility to make decisions, autonomy, and accountability for navigating through the antiquated bureaucracy of departments.

 Make sure this team takes responsibility for executing your vision of digital transformation.